PrettyFloralBonnet/javascript-notes/Classes/class-inheritance.md

 ## Extending built-in classes

 Built-in classes such as `Array`, `Map` etc. are also extensible.
-Moreover, built-in methods such as `filter`, `map` etc., when used with an instance of a class extending a built-in class, return new objects of the child class.
+When an instance of a class that extends a built-in class calls a built-in method inherited from the parent class (such as `filter`, `map`, and so on), an object of the child class is returned.

-Furthermore, that behaviour can be customized using a special static getter `Symbol.species`.
+Moreover, that behaviour can be customized using a special static getter `Symbol.species`.
 If that getter is defined, it should return a constructor that JS will use internally to create new entities using built-in methods.